 And along with Sega’s OutRun, Test Drive would inspire other driving simulators like the Need for Speed series and The Crew, among many others.

-Still, because of subsequent driving games that came after Test Drive, it was quickly surpassed by its own sequels and other driving games.
+Still, because of subsequent driving games that came after Test Drive, it was quickly surpassed by its own sequels and other driving simulations.

 If you want to experience the grand-daddy of all computer driving games, then go here to play it in your own browser.
 It even received a fan-made remake by Anton Gerdelen here, based on the CGA version.

-Lastly, some parts of the Rocky Pass course in Need for Speed 3: Hot Pursuit were inspired by Test Drive’s course as a homage.
+Lastly, some parts of the Rocky Pass course in Need for Speed 3: Hot Pursuit were inspired by the mountain pass course as a homage.

 So, there it is.
 Did you enjoy this review?
 If so, like and comment below.
 Next week, we’ll take a look at a title among many, many others in a very big franchise that began outside the videogame realm and defined a very popular genre.
 Till then, put the pedal to the metal and keep on playing!